team-codebug/leetcode/13_March_2025_Community_Meeting.md

 - Keep the session **interactive** to ensure engagement.
 - Encourage participants to ask questions throughout (not just in Q&A).
 - Provide actionable takeaways at the end.

-Would you like any refinements based on the type of audience? 🚀